 People are demanding more from their investments and from those who manage them.
-They want their money to be invested in assets and companies that can flourish as the world changes, providing sustained growth to meet their long-term financial needs.
+They want their money to be invested sustainably in assets and companies that don’t harm the planet.
+But investments must still fulfil their primary purpose – to provide sustained growth and meet people’s long-term financial needs.

 The world is changing, and investment approaches need to change with it.
 Evolution takes time.
 But by investing actively for the long term, in a pragmatic and measured way, we can work toward a future that’s better for everyone – our planet, your future.

 Staying ahead of the times also requires an active investment approach, with high-quality research and a consistent framework.
 Active investors have the freedom to pick investments that they believe will adapt and flourish as the world changes.
-Aiming to provide good outcomes for the planet and also good returns for their clients over the long term.
-While avoiding those investments that fail to adapt and risk being left behind.
+Aiming to good outcomes for the planet, but also good returns for their clients over the long term.
+While avoiding those companies and assets that actively do harm, or fail to adapt and risk being left behind.

 In the new series 'Are we there yet?', M&G takes you on a journey through the world of sustainable investing.
 From the backseat of an electric black cab, host Ana Cuddeford chats to various experts on ESG milestones, the quest for a truly sustainable future and the cost of climate pragmatism.

 In episode one of M&G’s ‘Are we there yet?’, Randeep Somel, fund manager at M&G Investments, explores some of the sectors that are set to capitalise on the net-zero transition and explains how far we are from achieving our goals.